Table of Contents

 Whether you plan to take out a loan or you’re looking for investors, one cash management concept to familiarize yourself with is cost of capital.
-By understanding why cost of capital matters to your business, you could make your business more appealing to investors or increase your chances of getting approved for a small business loan.
+By understanding why cost of capital matters to your business, you may be able to make your business more appealing to investors or increase your chances of getting approved for a small business loan.

 Keep reading to learn more about what cost of capital is and why it matters.